-To equip you with a cutting edge WordPress website builder Bricks uses a modern technology stack while keeping sufficient backward compatibility.
+To provide you with a cutting-edge site builder for WordPress Bricks uses the most modern technology stack (VueJS 3, etc.) while keeping sufficient backward compatibility.

-Those are a few requirements your server should meet for Bricks to run smoothly:
+Below are a few minimum requirements your server should meet so Bricks runs smoothly:

 - PHP 5.4+

 - MySQL 5.6+

 - WP memory limit of at least 64 MB

 - Max file upload size of at least 16 MB